Pre-Writing Activities For Toddlers

 Sketching on vertical surfaces

-Children will usually be enthusiastic to scribble and colour the walls in your house.
-Do not discourage your child from doing this as it helps develop her fine motor skills and eye-hand co-ordination.
-However, if you are worried about the walls becoming untidy, you can nail a small black or white board within her reach.
+It is quite normal for your toddler to get enthusiastic about drawing or scribbling on the walls in your house.
+Do not discourage your child from doing this as it helps develop his fine motor skills and eye-hand coordination.
+However, if you are worried about the walls becoming untidy, you can nail a small black or white board within his reach.
 You can even hang thick chart paper on the wall for your child to scribble on.

 Sliding beads onto a string

-It’s a good exercise for your child to develop concentration and eye-hand coordination.
+This is a good exercise for your child to develop concentration and eye-hand coordination.
 It will improve her grasping power while also strengthening the hand muscles.
-(Ensure children don’t put the beads in their mouth; get large beads and/or supervise).
+(Ensure that your child doesn’t put the beads in her mouth; get large beads and/or supervise).

 Using tweezers and tongs

 Let your child play around, holding and moving tiny objects with tongs.
-Using tweezers and tongs aids in developing fine motor skills in children.
+Using tweezers and tongs will help in the development of his fine motor skills.
 It also improves precision, hand manipulation and strength of grip.

 Writing in cornmeal, salt or sand

-Spread any of these substances on a tray and get your child to trace the letters of the alphabet or designs on it with her finger.
+Spread any of these substances on a tray and get your child to trace on it the letters of the alphabet or some designs with her finger.

 Making paper balls

-Scrunching paper and making them into balls are fun activities.
-Get your child to scrunch out paper balls; set up a dartboard and let your child attempt to hit the bull’s eye with the paper balls.
-This activity also increases the muscle strength.
+Your child is going to love this fun activity!
+Get your child to scrunch some paper and shape it into balls.
+Set up a dartboard and let your child try to hit the bull’s eye with the paper balls.
+This throwing activity will help enhance his muscle strength.

 Make an outline of your child’s favourite character.
 Keep the image simple.
-Have him cut out the image.
-Use of scissors is a great way to strengthen hand muscles, manage pressure on the fingers and skilfully manipulate tools.
-It improves the ability to grasp a pencil.
+Have him cut out the image with child-friendly scissors under your supervision.
+Use of scissors is a great way to strengthen the hand muscles, develop a good grasp and improve eye-hand coordination.

 Playing with droppers

 Take a glass of water and get your child to transfer the water using a dropper to another cup.
-The squeezing motion is a good pre-writing activity, which helps build strength in the hands.
+The squeezing motion is a good pre-writing activity, which helps improve fine motor skills and enhances hand strength.

 Tracing using stencils

-It is a good writing-readiness activity, which will help your child gain control in holding and using the pencil.
+Drawing with stencils is a good writing-readiness activity for toddlers.
+It will help your child gain hand control in holding and using the pencil.
+It will also help develop the small muscles in the fingers and wrists.

 Pinning clothes on clotheslines